Pavarna/Little-Lemon-App/README.md

 Meta : Front-End Developer Capstone

-This repository includes Navigation,HomePage,Routing,About, Booking and several other components Setting up HTML, CSS and app component
+This repository includes Navigation,HomePage,Routing,About, Booking and several other components, Setting up HTML, CSS and app component,
-Adding table booking state
+Adding table booking state,
-Booking a table on the Little Lemon website
+Booking a table on the Little Lemon website,
 Ensuring your application is accessible to users

 Figma Links to view